 Recipe tips

-- Make sure you allow the wine to simmer for a few minutes to reduce it and to cook away at least part of the alcohol.
+- Layer your flavors.
+This recipe isn’t about shortcuts – each step builds flavor.
+Sautéing the onions, garlic, and tomato paste before adding them to the crockpot makes a huge difference in the final taste.
+Make sure you allow the wine to simmer for a few minutes to reduce it and to cook away at least part of the alcohol.
 You want the concentrated flavor in the gravy, not just the actual wine.

-- If you don’t have the time available to add the vegetables at the halfway point, you could try adding them after waiting for just 2 hours.
+- Add the vegetables later.
+If you put the potatoes, carrots, and celery in right from the start, they’ll turn to mush.
+Adding them halfway through ensures they cook until perfectly tender without falling apart.
+If you don’t have the time available to add the vegetables at the halfway point, you could try adding them after waiting for just 2 hours.
 If that’s not an option either, you can add them from the beginning, but you’ll have to live with very cooked vegetables.
 OR prepare them on the stove or in the oven right before serving.

-- The cooking time depends a lot on how hot your slow cooker runs, and the exact size of your roast.
+- Don’t rush it.
+Cooking on low for the full 6-8 hours will give you the best texture.
+High heat might cook the roast faster, but it won’t be nearly as melt-in-your-mouth tender.
+The cooking time depends a lot on how hot your slow cooker runs, and the exact size of your roast.
 I have a very new crock and it runs hot, so my roast is always done after 6 hours.
 If your slow cooker is quite old (they tend to run less hot), you may need to increase the cooking time by 1-2 hours.

 - You can also make a delicious pot roast in your instant pot!